jabrevaya/nonlinearImputation/readme.md

 ### TODO?

+- true optimal weighting matrix in the linear case (and in the nonlinear case if time) - DONE
+- missingness at random for linear simulations - STILL?
+- have linear relationship between x and z - STILL?
+- THEORY: derive the cov-var matrix
 - random seed needs to be implemented
 - better nonparametric estimator (B-splines?) for conditional expectation?
 At least Local linear regression condl distribution of f_x|z! - LATER
 - Are we interested in Oracle estimator for Linear second stage sim? - MAYBE LATER
-- * true optimal weighting matrix in the linear case (and in the nonlinear case if time)
-- * missingness at random for linear simulations
-- * have linear relationship between x and z
 - play around in general with bwidth and so - not priority
-- * THEORY: derive the cov-var matrix